2024

 There is no doubt that the robot vacuum can auto-pilot itself to completely clean the floor with its powerful suction and mopping tool, multiple sensors for navigating its route and obstacles, and build up customizable cleaning options on users’ HomeRun Robot app.

-App Build-up
+Original App Build-up

 The HomeRun Robot app serves as the primary interaction point between users and the device.
 During setup, it is mandatory for users to pair the robot vacuum with the app, and both the device and the app need to be connected to the same Wi-Fi network.